Richard A. Corbett Digital Wall Content Guidelines / Submission Specifications

 USF Muma College of Business staff will not be available to design content in most cases.
 Content should be ready to post when submitted.
 Content will not be posted to the video wall if it is poorly designed/created (ex: content includes too many words or improper grammar/capitalization, content is not easily readable, resolution is poor, or content appears sloppy or unprofessional).

 - Note that the required sizing is different from a standard 8.5 x 11 flier.
-Adding a solid color in the background or bars on the side of an improperly sized image does not make improperly sized content qualify.
+Adding a solid color in the background or bars on the side of an improperly sized image does not make improperly sized content qualify for approval.

 - Artwork must be created using professional design/video production programs such as InDesign, Illustrator, Premiere, or PhotoShop (among others).
 Avoid using programs such as Publisher or Paint.